-In accordance with Qatar Commercial Companies Law No. 11 of 2015, 10% of the profit for the year is transferred The facility was obtained to partially fund an acquisition of to a legal reserve.
-Transfers to this reserve are required to a subsidiary in Oman from a local bank in Qatar. be made until the reserves reaches minimum 50% of the issued share capital of the Group.
-The Group has resolved The facility agreement contains certain covenants related to the capital structure of the operation of the business of to discontinue such transfers as the reserve exceeded 50% Al Meera Markets S.A.O.C., one of the Group's subsidiaries of share capital.
-This reserve is not available for distribution in Oman.
-The facility carries profit rate of 3% per annum. except in the circumstances stipulated in Qatar Commercial Companies Law.
+In accordance with Qatar Commercial Companies Law No. 11 of 2015, 10% of the profit for the year is transferred to a legal reserve.
+Transfers to this reserve are required to be made until the reserves reaches minimum 50% of the issued share capital of the Group.
+The Group has resolved to discontinue such transfers as the reserve exceeded 50% of share capital.
+This reserve is not available for distribution except in the circumstances stipulated in Qatar Commercial Companies Law.